pingcap/docs/tikv-configuration-file.md

 > **Warning:**

-> - As the different underlying storage format between API V1 and API V2, you can enable or disable API V2 smoothly **only** when there are only TiDB data existing in TiKV.
+> - API V1 and API V2 are different from each other in the storage format.
+You can enable or disable API V2 directly **only** when TiKV contains only TiDB data.
 In other scenarios, you need to deploy a new cluster, and migrate data using [RawKV Backup & Restore](https://tikv.org/docs/dev/concepts/explore-tikv-features/backup-restore/).
 > - After API V2 is enabled, you **cannot** downgrade the TiKV cluster to a version earlier than v6.1.0.
 Otherwise, data corruption might occur.

 ## storage.block-cache